ReagentX/imessage-exporter/README.md

 ## Runtime

-The `imessage_exporter` binary exports iMessage data to `txt`, `html`, or `pdf` formats.
+The `imessage_exporter` binary exports iMessage data to `txt` or `html` formats.
 It can also run diagnostics to find problems with the iMessage database.

 Docs for the app are located [here](/docs/binary/).